 As a rule of thumb, it’s best to travel light and secure your necessary items somewhere on your person.
-A theftproof backpack with lockable zippers and a money belt may offer additional peace of mind.
+There are a bunch of safety accessories for travel that offer extra peace of mind, the most common are theftproof backpacks with lockable zippers and money belts.

 Chile’s bigger cities, like Santiago and Valparaíso, also have metros, trams, and buses that are very inexpensive and connect you anywhere you’d like to go within the city.
 While the pickpocket risk also exists here, make sure you keep a firm hold on your belongings and you’ll be absolutely fine.

 Lastly, if you choose to travel by taxi, make sure it’s a licensed one.
 There have been instances of robberies in unlicensed cabs, particularly at the airport.
 If you want to book an airport transfer by cab, reserve it in advance or ask someone at the information kiosk at arrivals to make a reservation for you.

 As mentioned above, you’re likely to be at the highest risk of petty crime in Chile, such as pickpocketing or luggage theft, and even these are less common than in other South American countries.
 Staying aware of your surroundings, leaving valuables at home, and only keeping a minimal amount of cash on your person is usually enough to significantly lower the risk, but if you get approached by muggers, remember the best thing to do is to cooperate with them.